 How Tall is the Eiffel Tower?
-(Plus 5 Facts to Know)
+5 Facts About the Parisian Identity Symbol

 The Eiffel Tower is a star feature on the Parisian skyline.
-We look at the height of this iconic monument, along with some fun facts.
+Find out the height of the Paris monument, along with key facts to know.

 Jan 30, 2023By Rosie Lesso, MA Contemporary Art Theory, BA Fine Art